 1.Promoting the Myth of the Starving Artist

 Modern society loves promoting the idea that creative people, especially writers, painters, and musicians, earn low incomes.
 For this reason, there are many memes on the internet that show how artists are struggling to make ends meet.
 The idea of the starving artist has killed creativity since it prevents people from pursuing artistic careers.
-Besides, it has resulted in parents not enrolling children in art classes: therefore, killing their children’s creative abilities at an early age.
+Besides, it has discouraged parents from enrolling children in art classes: therefore, killing their children’s creative abilities at an early age.

-The modern society encourages everybody to attend school without knowing its disastrous effects on creativity.
+The modern society encourages everybody to attend school despite knowing its disastrous effects on creativity.
 School promotes the idea of ‘one right answer,’ which kills creativity by preventing students from thinking outside the box.
-Moreover, school kills creativity by promoting logic and rationality.
+School also kills creativity by promoting logic and rationality.

 3.Promoting the Ego